Skip to content

 Data Privacy and Compliance

 When it comes to safeguarding sensitive data during replication and recovery, compliance and security are essential.
-However, during DRaaS deployment, a lot of enterprises encounter issues regarding data privacy and compliance.
+However, during DRaaS deployment, both the provider and client must address issues regarding data privacy and compliance.
 This is because vendors are compliant with different cybersecurity regulations, so it’s crucial to find a provider that meets your exact compliance requirements.

 Connectivity